salsita-workflow/salsaflow-build/README.md

 ## Build

-Run `go run install.go` to build `salsaflow` binaries.
+Run `go run tasks/install.go` to build `salsaflow` binaries.
 The script uses `go install` by default, so the executables will appear in `bin` of your current workspace.